Reaching scale for coastal resilience

 Technical measures include the construction of permeable dams made of brushwood that capture sediment and help to establish a healthy sediment balance.
-This process is reinforced by small scale sediment nourishments.
 Once the near shore bed level has sufficiently risen, mangroves will regenerate naturally developing a natural water defense protecting the hinterland against flooding and further erosion.

 Knowledge and upscaling

 The partners aim for replication and scaling up of the Building with Mangroves approach to other rural and urban areas in Indonesia and other vulnerable muddy coastlines in the world, including through capacity building, knowledge exchange and embedding in policies and planning.

 Wetlands International is working to scale up Building with Nature in Asia in collaboration with the Indonesian Ministry of Marine Affairs and Fisheries, EcoShape and One Architecture, convened in Indonesia, Philippines, India, Malaysia and China, and other countries over time.
 Watch the video.